story000/Martech3/README.md

 That's why we make Martech3, the all-in-one platform to reduce marketing costs while increasing benefits for projects and communities, at this point.
 Our advantages mainly lie in three folds.

-1. **Precision marketing.** Martech3 identifies and targets specific groups of Web3 customers with personalized messaging and offerings that are highly relevant to their preferences and behaviors.
+1. **Precision marketing.** Martech3 calculates and captures the social value of each account based on Web3 native data, including Lens Social Graph, and asset data from each chain.
-2. **Content marketing.** Martech3 attracts and engages potential Web3 users by creating valuable and relevant content that addresses their needs and interests while building brand awareness.
+2. **Content marketing.** Martech3 makes every social account a content creator.
+By publishing creating valuable and relevant content that addresses account follower's need, Martech3 attract and engage potential users while building brand awareness.
-3. **Marketing analytics.** Martech3 measures and analyzes the effectiveness and benefits of marketing campaigns, supporting informed decision-making and optimization of marketing strategies.
+3. **Marketing analytics.** Martech3 measure and analyze the effectiveness and benefits of marketing campaigns, supporting informed decision-making and optimization of marketing strategies.

 ## Solution
 Martech3 module architecture includes four modules.
-1. A **Data Indexer** for produce Web3 user semantic labels and portraits
+1. A **Distribution Channel** which distributes project promotion tasks and collect interaction data
-2. A **Chat-REC** with sophisticated designed prompts to generate targeted content
+2. A **Data Indexer** to calculate and capture user social value
-3. A **Distribution Channel** which delivers content and collect interaction data
+3. A **Chat-REC** with sophisticated designed prompts to help user generate targeted marketing content and publish through Lens Protocol
-4. A **Data Dashboard** which provides time-series and event-based marketing analysis
+4. A **Data Dashboard** which provide time-series and event-based marketing analysis

 With these four modules, we can aggregate asset data from main blockchains and social activities from social infrastructures like Lens, CyberConnect, and KNN3.
 With these data acquired, we can make a public good data layer, i.e. the data indexer for user portrait on EVM-based multichain.
 Above the data layer, the content generation layer is structured based on the project database and user interaction database.
 Powered by Chatgpt-REC, we can generate personalized recommendation content for subscribed users.
 Data dashboards and business intelligence analyses are further applied to utilize users'  interactions between users and our product.

 ![截屏2023-04-08 01.33.43.png](https://s2.loli.net/2023/04/08/NSQ5fzhR1OIwGEk.png)

-# ETH Beijing
+# KNN3 Hackathon

-In this ETH Beijing Hackson, we mainly focus on constructing the infrastructure and public good data layer. **Specifically, we build a generic zk-EVM-based address portfolio protocol, ensuring that any project on any Layer2 can acquire its users' portfolio on all EVM ecosystems based on our protocols.**
+In this KNN3 Hackathon, we mainly focus on constructing the infrastructure and public good data layer. **Specifically, we build a generic zk-EVM-based address portfolio protocol, ensuring that any project on any Layer2 can acquire its users' portfolio on all EVM ecosystems based on our protocols.**

 To do so, We first generate a user profile by off-chain aggregation of his asset and social data on all EVM ecosystems.
 Subsequently, we deploy a contract for him and use eight **oracles** to upload his user portfolio to any of the ETH Layer 2.